Skennars Head

 Skennars Head hosts an older demographic, ranking in the top quartile nationwide

-Skennars Head's median age is 47 years, significantly higher than the Rest of NSW average of 43 and substantially above the national average of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent at 15.5%, while those aged 25-34 are comparatively smaller at 5.2%.
-This concentration of those aged 65-74 is well above the national average of 9.4%.
-Between 2021 and present, the population aged 35 to 44 has grown from 12.4% to 13.5%, while the age group 5 to 14 has declined from 14.2% to 12.8%.
-By 2041, Skennars Head is expected to see notable demographic shifts.
-The population aged 75 to 84 is projected to grow by 10 people, reaching 197 from 179.
-This growth will be led by those aged 65 and above, comprising all of the projected population increase.
-Conversely, declines are projected for those aged 25 to 34 and 0 to 4 years old.
+Skennars Head's median age is 47 years, significantly higher than the Rest of NSW average of 43 and substantially exceeding the national average of 38 years.
+The age profile shows a prominent group aged 65-74 (15.4%), which is larger than both the Rest of NSW figure and the national average of 9.5%.
+The 25-34 age group, however, is comparatively smaller at 5.4%.
+Between 2021 and the present, the 35 to 44 age group has increased from 12.4% to 13.6% of the population, while the 5 to 14 cohort has declined from 14.2% to 12.6%.
+By 2041, Skennars Head's age composition is expected to shift notably.
+The 85+ group is projected to grow by 38%, reaching 44 people from the current 31.
+The aging population trend is clear, with those aged 65 and above comprising all of the projected growth.
+Conversely, population declines are projected for the 0 to 4 and 25 to 34 age cohorts.

 Frequently Asked Questions - Age